Osprey: Production-Ready Agentic AI for Safety-Critical Control Systems: Acknowledgments

 We are grateful to Alex Hexemer for his steady encouragement and advocacy in advancing agentic AI as a facility-wide capability at the ALS, which strongly influenced the broader direction of this framework.

 We also thank Frank Mayet for his collaborative spirit and for sharing insights from his pioneering Gaia prototype, which helped guide the early trajectory of agentic AI efforts at the ALS.

-We warmly thank our colleagues at the ALS, Fernando Sannibale, Marco Venturini, Simon Leemann, Drew Bertwistle, Erik Wallen, Hiroshi Nishimura, Tom Scarvie, Christoph Steier, Tynan Ford, and Edison Lam, for their expertise, feedback, and support in exploring and shaping the integration of the framework into accelerator operations.
+We warmly thank our colleagues at the ALS, Fernando Sannibale, Marco Venturini, Simon Leemann, Drew Bertwistle, Erik Wallen, Hiroshi Nishimura, Tom Scarvie, Christoph Steier, Tynan Ford, and Edison Lam, for their expertise, feedback, and support in exploring and shaping the integration of Osprey into accelerator control operations.

 We further acknowledge the use of AI tools during the preparation of this work.
 Cursor, primarily with Claude 4, was employed extensively during development, while GPT-5 was used to refine the language of this manuscript.